SitoCH/rpi-kubernetes-cluster/README.md

     ansible-playbook -k -i hosts setup.yml

+### Update the nodes

+After some time this playbook may be useful to update the nodes:

+    ansible-playbook -k -i hosts apt-upgrade-cluster.yml

 ### Deploy default applications

 Once that the cluster is up and running this playbook will deploy GlusterFS endpoints, Heapster, Dashboard and Traefik: